 Previous study has shown that measures of conduct and social distance alone may not be sufficient to prevent the spread of COVID-19 and the overall impact of this viral infection is of great concern (Sohrabi et al., 2020).
 It is also noteworthy that additional research is needed to help define the exact rates and mechanisms of transmission from person-to-person, as well as the knowledge of additional factors that can guide containment actions.
 However, it is notorious that knowing and understanding social dynamics is of paramount importance to control the spread of the new coronavirus or any other pandemic.
-According to Suellen Silva Araújo Magalhães and Carla Jorge Machado "It is no longer possible to understand epidemics without covering the speed of population displacement, which should be taken into account in the speed of control measures implemented, that is, in the surveillance of communicable diseases."
-(2011), an idea reinforced by Stefan Cunha Ujvari in the book of his own Pandemics: Humanity at Risk, where the author indicates that "The mobility of people and animals favors the spread of viruses and potentiates their mutations, giving rise to new viruses."
+Understand epidemics without covering the speed of population displacement is impossible.
+Once the speed of control measures implemented is essential for surveillance of communicable diseases.
+(Magalhães &Machado, 2014).An idea reinforced by Stefan Cunha Ujvari in the book of his own Pandemics: Humanity at Risk, where the author indicates that "The mobility of people and animals favors the spread of viruses and potentiates their mutations, giving rise to new viruses."
 When transmission is geographically anticipated, estimates of the main parameters serve to inform decision makers around the world about what measures should be applied, considering a series of data from transmission areas (LIPSITCH et al., 2011).
 The internal and external logistic and transitory movements, as well as several other socioeconomic factors, can contribute not only to the understanding of the spread of the virus, but also to assist in surveillance measures and competent decision-making to regional health systems, where such analysis can (and should) work to reduce the exponential curve of increase of cases.
 Like any other, the COVID-19 pandemic requires rigorous surveillance and continuous monitoring to accurately track and predict possible adaptations, evolution, transmissibility, and pathogenicity of the host (Sohrabi et al., 2020).
 Different approaches are being used to better understand the transmission dynamics of SARS-CoV-2 to apply pandemic prevention and control measures.
 In this context, the present study aims to contribute to the decision-making process from exploratory data analysis (AED) and predictive computational model of cases in Brazilian municipalities, seeking correlations between confirmed cases and mortality with demographic data and municipal human resources, by the economic development index (MHDI), thus expanding the possibilities of decision-making at the micro and macroregional levels.